Stablecoins Were Built to Bypass Banks. Now They’re Becoming Banks.

 The Unbanked and the Unbankable

 Yet for millions, the promise remains real.
 About 1.4 billion adults worldwide are still unbanked (World Bank, 2021).
 Another 1.7 billion are underbanked, relying on costly services like payday loans (OECD, 2023).
 Even in the U.S., nearly 6 million households have no bank account, and 19 million are underbanked (FDIC, 2022).
 For these groups, all you need is a phone and an app to access digital dollars.
-That is the overlooked market: not Wall Street, but São Paulo, Lagos, and Manila.

 The Stablecoin Dilemmas